 What are night sweats?

 DotS the definition of night sweats may vary.
-In Hot Flashes: Symptoms & Causes – Overview the Mayo Clinic’s definition is:
+In Hot Flashes: Symptoms & Causes – Overview the (United States) Mayo Clinic’s definition is:

-“Night sweats are hot flashes that happen at night, and they may disrupt your sleep”.5
+“Night sweats are hot flashes that happen at night.
+They can disturb sleep”.5

 Cause